murrayo/yape/README.md

 Example:
 `./graph_pButtons.py ./metrics`

-Will scan `./metrics` for files created by extract_pButtons and output png files to `./charts`
+Will scan `./metrics` for files created by extract_pButtons and output png files to `./charts` by default.

 Plans:

 - Create standard set of multi-file charts for trouble-shooting and performance analysis.
-- Create interactive html via Bokeh (as per Fabians InterSystems Community Posts).